-- You need to find a provider you can search our online Provider Directory or call to get a paper copy of the directory. - You need an ID card or member handbook. - You need to change your primary care provider (PCP). - You are covered by more than one health insurance company.
+- You need to find a provider you can search our online Provider Directory or call to get a paper copy of the directory. - You need an ID card or member packet. - You need to change your primary care provider (PCP). - You are covered by more than one health insurance company.
 Coordination of benefits (COB) is a way to decide how medical, dental and other types of care will be paid.
 The primary plan must pay its part of the claim first and the secondary plan pays the balance. - You receive a bill or need to submit a claim.
 Our providers should send bills directly to UnitedHealthcare Community Plan and not to you.
 If you receive a bill or pay for covered services, we will help you resolve the issue.
 This includes emergency services received out-of-area but within the United States and its territories. - You need urgent care.
 If you need care quickly, but it's not an emergency, contact your PCP or call Member Services and we can help you see your doctor or find you an urgent care center. - You need to update your information.
-To ensure that the personal information we have for you is correct, you must tell us and your case worker of any of the following changes in order for us to keep our records up-to-date, to tell you about new programs, send you reminders, and mail you member newsletters, ID cards and other important information: marital status, address, name change, phone number, family size (new baby, death, etc.) or other health insurance.
-If you are a RIte Care core or expansion members, you also need to tell HealthSource RI if any of your information has changed.
-Contact HealthSource RI at 1-855-840-4774 9 (TTY 711). - You have a complaint, grievance or appeal. - You suspect fraud or abuse. - You need an interpreter with you at your medical, behavioral health or dental appointment. - You have any questions at all about your benefits or the services we offer.
+To ensure that the personal information we have for you is correct, you must tell us and your case worker of any of the following changes in order for us to keep our records up-to-date, to tell you about new programs, send you reminders, and mail you member newsletters, ID cards and other important information: marital status, address, name change, phone number, family size (new baby, death, etc.) or other health insurance. - You have a complaint, grievance or appeal. - You suspect fraud or abuse. - You need transportation to a medical appointment. - You need an interpreter with you at your medical appointment. - You have any questions at all about your benefits or the services we offer.